 Lewis Hamilton for example was bullied because of his dream to become a Formula 1 driver, but now he’s a 7-time Formula 1 world champion.
 It just shows what you can achieve when you shut out the negative influences and stay dedicated and committed.

-You may even find some push back from family members.
-This is what hurts the most in your pursuit of becoming a Formula 1 driver, because you always expect your family to have your back and to support your dreams no matter what.
+You may even find some pushback from family members.
+This is what hurts the most in your pursuit of becoming a Formula 1 driver because you always expect your family to have your back and support your dreams no matter what.

 I want to assure you that your goals and your dreams are not unattainable.
 Every driver who is in Formula 1 right now has faced the same backlash from people, whether they were strangers, friends, or even family.

 With the right mindset and a huge amount of dedication and commitment, you can become a Formula 1 driver.
 But it definitely won’t be an easy task.
 You just need to stay focused and do the absolute best that you possibly can, both on and off the track.

-Before you even reach Formula 1, there are a few requirements that you need to fulfil.
+Before you even reach Formula 1, there are a few requirements that you need to fulfill.
 Being the pinnacle of motorsport, there are of course some boundaries to overcome to get into this elite sport.
 It’s always been hard to become an F1 driver, but in recent years it has become even more difficult to break into the world of Formula 1.

 Max Verstappen made his Formula 1 debut at the extremely young age of only 17!
 After this, the FIA decided to put some measures in place in order to preserve the elitist nature of the sport, and to prevent anyone from becoming a Formula 1 driver at such a young age.
 As such, Max Verstappen will go down in the Formula 1 history books as the youngest driver to ever make a debut in the sport.